webplatform/docs/apis/internationalization/index.md

 ---
-title: internationalization
+title: Internationalization (ECMA 402 standard)
+readiness: 'Ready to Use'
+standardization_status: 'W3C Recommendation'
+summary: 'The ECMAScript Internationalization API provides key language-sensitive functionality as a complement to the ECMAScript Language Specification, 5.1 edition or successor.
+Its functionality has been selected from that of well-established internationalization APIs such as those of the Internationalization Components for Unicode (ICU) library, of the .NET framework, or of the Java platform.'
 tags:
   - API
   - Listings
   - Internationalization
   - JavaScript
-readiness: 'Ready to Use'
-standardization_status: 'W3C Recommendation'
-summary: 'The ECMAScript Internationalization API provides key language-sensitive functionality as a complement to the ECMAScript Language Specification, 5.1 edition or successor.
-Its functionality has been selected from that of well-established internationalization APIs such as those of the Internationalization Components for Unicode (ICU) library, of the .NET framework, or of the Java platform.'
 uri: apis/internationalization

 ---
-# Internationalization (ECMA 402 standard)

-## Summary
+## <span>Summary</span>

 The ECMAScript Internationalization API provides key language-sensitive functionality as a complement to the ECMAScript Language Specification, 5.1 edition or successor.
 Its functionality has been selected from that of well-established internationalization APIs such as those of the Internationalization Components for Unicode (ICU) library, of the .NET framework, or of the Java platform.

 API Name
 :   Summary

 [Intl](/apis/internationalization/Intl)
 :   The **Intl** object serves as a namespace for the i18n API.
 It is a standard built-in object that is the initial value of the *Intl* property of the global object.
 It is not possible to use the **Intl** object as a constructor with the *new* operator.
 It is not possible to invoke the **Intl** object as a function.

 [Collator](/apis/internationalization/Intl/Collator)
 :

 [DateTimeFormat](/apis/internationalization/Intl/DateTimeFormat)
 :

 [NumberFormat](/apis/internationalization/Intl/NumberFormat)
 :

-## Usage
+## <span>Usage</span>

      The ECMAScript Internationalization API is designed to complement the ECMAScript Language Specification by providing key language-sensitive functionality.
 The API can be added to an implementation of the ECMAScript Language Specification, 5.1 edition or successor.